The Statistics: Investment Turnover

 - Real estate in Portugal with a value of 500 000 Euros or more (this value can be reduced to 400 000 Euros if the property is located in areas of low population density); or

-- Construction of at least 30 years or real estate acquired in an area of urban rehabilitation and rehabilitation of real estate acquired in the total amount equal to or greater than 350 000 Euros (acquisition + works) – (this value may be Reduced to 280 000 Euros if the property is located in areas of low population density).
+- Construction of at least 30 years of real estate acquired in an area of urban rehabilitation and rehabilitation of real estate acquired in the total amount equal to or greater than 350 000 Euros (acquisition + works) – (this value may be reduced to 280 000 Euros if the property is located in areas of low population density).

 Disclaimer: The above statistics are for informative purposes only and refer to the information available for the year 2018.
 All investors are advised to fully understand all risks associated with any kind of investment they choose to do.
 Hypothetical, simulated or statistical performance is not indicative of future results.